einomi/CheckMateUI/README.md

 ✅ The <title> and <meta name="description"> tags have the correct content on all pages.

 ✅ Page speed tested using Lighthouse tool in Chrome Dev Tools and here https://developers.google.com/speed/pagespeed/insights/.
-Invite developers to make changes based on the results of the review, guided by common sense.
+Invite developers to make changes based on the review results, guided by common sense.

 ✅ Testing all pages in different browsers on different devices.
 - [real device] MacBook Pro, Google Chrome – current version.